jimhigson/oboe.js/writing/main/2_Introduction.md

 Consider a fairly simple task of retrieving all the images used on a web page.

+These are not obscure estoteric requirements, rather they prepresent the mainstay execution of almost any SOA application.

 Grab all the images mentioned in a web page Images may be on another subdomain

 -   DNS lookup only after got whole page Dynamically generated pages can often load slowly, even when there is plenty of bandwidth But images could load quickly.

 Diagram of timeline to get images from a webpage.